 Talking about the audio setting in Warzone, it can be quite tricky stuff.
 The available setting options are so crucial that it becomes confusing to manage them.

 We have kept the dialogue and music volume set to lesser values because they don’t play the main role when it comes to a battle royal game.
 And if the effect volume is high you will be more aware of your surroundings.
 For example, if a grenade is tossed near you and your music and dialogue volume is high you won’t be able to focus.

-Best Controller settings for Warzone:
+Best Controller settings for Warzone

 When you access the settings option of warzone from your console, you will find out a number of prefetched controller presets.
 So, first, you will need to understand, which one suits you the most and you are comfortable playing with.
-Once you have selected the preset you can alter the setting to find the most comfortable match for you.
+Once you select the preset you can alter the setting to find the most comfortable match for you.

 |Button Layout Preset||Default|

 |Horizontal Stick Sensitivity||6 Units|

 |ADS Sensitivity Multiplier (High Zoom)||1.30 Units|

 |Aim Response Curve Type||Standard|